fjcarbajal/python_focus_group/README.md

 variables.py: python script used to understand the importance of variables and variable names in python - very similar as with R

 ## Session_05
-strings.py: an introduction into strings with Python
+strings.py: an introduction into strings (text types) with Python

 ## Session_06
-more_strings.py: learning about different ways to format strings, the best way is f-strings extra_practice.py: a file to go through the extra practice problems
+more_strings.py: learning about different ways to format strings, the best way is f-strings The above file also has notes on string operations extra_practice.py: a file to go through the extra practice problems

+## Session_07
+Focused on numeric types (Integers, Floats, and Complexes)